10 m Sprint Test

 - Once the test is over, some subjects may react to the previous exertion.
 To reduce any problems, the subjects should rest, either sitting or standing, for at least 2-3 minutes.
 If the subject feels ill or goes quiet or pale, they should lie down with their feet resting on a chair.
 Note: never leave the participant alone after the test.

-If three sprints were completed, all the scores are normally then generated into a mean score which provides an overall 10 m sprint time.
-This is done by using the following equation.
+If three sprints are completed, all the scores are normally then generated into a mean score which provides an overall 10m sprint time.
+This is done by using the following equation:

 - Mean score (seconds) = (#1 sprint time + #2 sprint time + #3 sprint time) ÷ total number of sprints (e.g. 3)

 - The height of the timing gates – To the author’s knowledge, only one study to date has assessed the effects of timing gate height on sprint performance (4).
-The authors measured significant sprint time differences when the gates were set at 60 cm and 80 cm.
-However, there is no current research which identifies an optimal height for testing.
-As a result, it is highly recommended that the test administrators adopted one height (e.g. 1 m) and stick to it.
+The authors measured significant sprint time differences when the gates were set at 60cm and 80cm.
+However, there is no current research that identifies an optimal height for testing.
+As a result, it is highly recommended test administrators adopt one height (e.g. 1m) and stick to it.

-- Circadian rhythms – circadian rhythms have been shown to significantly alter anaerobic performance tests.
-Current knowledge suggests that an early morning anaerobic tests will elicit significantly lower peak power values than a late afternoon or evening tests (6).
+- Circadian rhythms – Circadian rhythms have been shown to significantly alter anaerobic performance tests.
+Current knowledge suggests that early morning anaerobic tests will elicit significantly lower peak power values than late afternoon or evening tests (6).

 - Surface and Conditions – Before conducting the test, ensure the surface is non-slip and consistent (e.g. not affected by weather).
 Secondly, ensure the environment/ facility is also consistent and not affected by weather conditions.